Down10/Confectio/confectio-dark-syntax/README.md

 ### Installation

+Install from the command line: `apm install confectio-dark-syntax`

 This theme can be activated by going to the __Settings > Themes__ section and selecting “Confectio Dark” from the __Syntax Themes__ drop-down menu.